 Driftless Region - Image credit Mississippi Valley Conservancy

-Glacial Landscapes of Wisconsin
+Glacial Drumlin State Trail | Glacial Landscapes of Wisconsin

 Glacial Drumlin State Trail | Cottage Grove to Waukesha, Wisconsin

 Between Cottage Grove and Waukesha Wisconsin, the Glacial Drumlin State Trail covers 52 miles of rolling glacial landscapes.
-The thirteen miles of trail between Dousman and Waukesha are paved, while the remainder of the trail is crushed limestone.
-With the exception of a brief 1.5 section of the trail northeast of the town of Jefferson between State Highway 26 and County Highway Y, the trail is uninterrupted.
-The trail crosses the Koshkonong Creek 5 times, and crosses the larger Crawfish River once as well.
-West of Lake Mills, you will cross the Glacial Drumlin Trail Trestle at Rock Lake.
+The trail is paved from Waukesha to Dousman, while the rest of the trail is crushed limestone.
+There are no interruptions in the trail, with the exception of a brief 1.5 mile section NE of Jefferson between State Highway 26 and County Highway H.

 Koshkonong Creek crossing east of Cottage Grove